dennisnyamweya/pizza_website/README.md

 #### {This is a pizza ordering website that allows online ordering and delivery of pizza.}, {2019}
 #### By **{List of contributors}**
 ## Description
-{This web application facilitates online ordering of pizza and delivery in case the customer wants to order.  }
+This web application facilitates online ordering of pizza and delivery in case the customer wants to order.
 ## Setup/Installation Requirements
 * git clone https://github.com/dennisnyamweya/pizza_website.git
 * cd pizza_website